-- Flexible rental agreements mean you can return your units when you no longer need them.
+Renting frees up funds that would otherwise be tied up in assets.
+Redirect your money into the business areas that need it most.
+Flexible rental agreements mean you can return your units when you no longer need them.
 This will allow you to accurately estimate and contain costs on a specific project.

 You’ll have the versatility to meet peak demand as it occurs.
 Every business goes through peaks and troughs, and hiring your transport equipment will give you more flexibility to deal with both.

 The cost of hiring a trailer is tax-deductible.
 You can claim a tax deduction for using transport equipment hired for business purposes.

 Take a step back to evaluate the main priorities of your business, how much equipment you really require in order to meet them, and what type of equipment is suited to the job too.
 Consider: